gregorst3/Dpos-Bot/README.md

 ```
 screen bash DposScript.sh
 ```
-If you use it for dpos with old core (<1.0) please uncomment from line 71 to 99 and put a # from line 37 to 66
+If you use it for dpos with old core (<1.0) please use DposScript0.9.sh